splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 of such legacy nonstandard sources, we provide a means of dedicating a container to a specific source using an alternate port.
 In the following configration example a dedicated port is opened (6514) for legacy juniper netscreen devices.

-This approach is "alpha" and subject to change
+This approach is "alpha" and subject to change.

 ```yaml
 version: "3"